 In recent years, US government authorities have emphasised enforcement against individuals.
 In 2015, the DOJ announced that investigations and prosecutions would prioritise identifying and pursuing 'culpable individuals at all levels in corporate cases'.
 Sally Quillian Yates, DOJ, Individual Accountability for Corporate Wrongdoing [9 Sept 2015].
 Among other things, the DOJ required that corporate entities report 'all relevant facts relating to individuals responsible for the misconduct' in order to receive cooperation credit.
 Id.
 The DOJ's FCPA Corporate Enforcement Policy announced in November 2017 similarly focuses on individuals.
 The Policy reiterates that full cooperation from a corporate entity includes disclosure of 'all facts related to involvement in the criminal activity by the company's officers, employees, or agents'.
 Regarding 'timely and appropriate remediation'-which is also required for full cooperation credit-the Policy requires corporate entities to appropriately discipline employees who were responsible for the misconduct.
-The SEC has similarly stated that individual liability is a fundamental aspect of FCPA enforcement.
+The SEC has similarly stated that

-13. Has the government published any guidance advising how to comply with anticorruption and bribery laws in your jurisdiction?
+13. Has the government published any guidance advising how to comply with anti-corruption and bribery laws in your jurisdiction?
 If so, what are the elements of an effective corporate compliance program?